dattanchu/pymodoro/README.md

 It is no longer needed to edit the script itself.
 If you still want to do it, open up the file **~/.pymodoro/pymodoro.py**.

+## Hooks
+There are currently two hooks, found in:

+    ~/.pymodoro/hooks/start-pomodoro.py
+    ~/.pymodoro/hooks/complete-pomodoro.py

+Create these files and they will be executed once the pomodoro starts and stop respectively.

 ## Credits

 * Thanks to Mirko Horstmann for [the ticking sound](http://www.freesound.org/people/m1rk0/sounds/50070/).